 Two downsides of the StairMaster Gauntlet StepMill are that you will need a fair bit of space to house it and it’s quite pricey.
 However, its vast range of features makes it fun to use, so if you have the room and it’s within your budget, you really can’t go wrong with this model.
 It will take care of all of your fitness needs now and for many years to come, and I’m quite confident you will enjoy using it and love the results it brings.

 Following is an overview of the machine’s features, benefits, and drawbacks.

-Who is the StairMaster Gauntlet For?
+Who Will the StairMaster Gauntlet Suit?

 If you haven’t exercised before or not for a while and you want to get into shape quickly, you will be able to do so with the StairMaster Gauntlet.
 You can start with a pace as slow as 26 steps a minute, increasing your speed as your fitness improves.
 If you’re a fitness enthusiast, with an upper step rate capability of 162 steps a minute, this machine will have you covered.

 Is a StairMaster Better than the Gym or Jogging?

 Exercise is essential if you want to have a toned body and the fitness and good health that comes with this.
 When we’re single and free of major responsibilities, we can usually find the time to exercise, and we have the freedom to jog, participate in sport, or go to the gym.

 Fast forward a few years, and many of us have careers and a growing family.
 This can leave little spare time for getting out of the house to exercise can become virtually impossible.
 When this is the case, investing in home fitness equipment that gives maximum results in minimal time is an excellent option.